okx/okexchain-docs/building-modules/wasm-module/okbc-wasm-instruction-manual.md

 ### Configure network
 You can choose to test on mainnet, testnet or local testnet.
 #### Mainnet
 Mainnet does not need to set up nodes; you can directly access RPC node services provided by OKBC for developing OKBC wasm contracts.
-If you need to build your own test network node, please refer to [mainnnet node set up](/dev/quick-start/join-okbc-mainnet.html).
+If you need to build your own test network node, please refer to [testnet node set up](/dev/quick-start/build-on-okbc/join-public-testnet.html).

 Configure your okbchaincli
 ```Bash